 Regardless of the advances in technology, the basic design of wired CCTV has remained fairly true to the original cameras.
 Updates such as PoE (Power over Ethernet) allows for both the data and the power to come from one cable, effectively halving the effort required for installation.

-Note: Despite what people think, the installation of CCTV on domestic property is subject to different rules than a business.
+Note: Despite what people think, the laws on domestic CCTV installation are different to those on a business premises.
 So, if you are a homeowner, you might want to understand the differences.

 Types of Wired CCTV Cameras

 Let’s have a quick look at a few of the most common wired camera types that are available on the market currently.

 These devices look like a semi-circle and are often seen indoors due to their wide field of view and ability to spin and tilt.

 They can be used to cover a wide area outside too, and have become one of the most used and reliable types of wired cameras.

 Possibly the first type of CCTV camera thought of when surveillance is mentioned, the classic rectangular shaped camera that looks like a bullet casing, as per the name.